allanderek/allanderek.github.io/posts/flask-+-coverage-analysis.md

 If you're having difficulty getting coverage analysis to work with Flask then have a look at my [example repository](https://github.com/allanderek/flask-coverage-example).
-The main take away is that you simply start the server in a process of its own using 'coverage' to start it.
+The main take away is that you simply start the server in a process of its own using `coverage` to start it.
 However, in order for this to work you have to make sure you can shut the server process down from the test process.
 To do this we simply add a new "shutdown" route which is only available under testing.
+Your test code, whether written in Python or, say Javascript, can then make a request to this "shutdown" route once it completes its tests.
 This allows the server process to shutdown naturally and therefore allow 'coverage' to complete.

 ## Introduction